bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Firstly, create two providers - Apache Kafka and Apache Zookeeper.
 Secondly, create Apache Kafka service and Apache Zookeeper service (that will be unique for all instances in the system).
 Thirdly, create streams of Apache Kafka.
 Finally, create an instance of a batch module.

-The schemes below may help you to understand the dependence of entities in the system for each instance type.
+The schemes below may help you to understand the dependency of entities in the system for each module instance type.

 Input module instance type works with the following entities types: